-Dimensions: 2.81 x 1.65 inches
+Dimensions: 2.81 x 1.65 in

-Specific Features: Titanium body
+Specific features: Titanium body

-Best Use: Hiking, camping, backpacking, hunting, cycling
+Best use: Hiking, camping, backpacking, hunting, cycling

 And when your meal is finished and eaten, there is no long waiting time to pack up your gear, thanks to the metal’s ability to cool quickly.
-There is no lid for the Evernew alcohol stove, so you can’t travel with fuel inside it, and you must carry your fuel separately.
+There is no lid for the Evernew alcohol stove, so you can’t travel with fuel in it, and you must carry your fuel separately.

 It is also difficult to snuff out the flame, because there is nothing included for this purpose, but with a bit of ingenuity, you could create your own snuffer with a large pot or another similar sized object.